Neil Laughton: Charity

-Laughton is currently Chairman of the Scientific Exploration Society a charity founded by John Blashford-Snell in 1969 (Charity no. 267410), a role he has held since 2018.
+Laughton is currently an Honorary Vice President of the Scientific Exploration Society a charity founded by John Blashford-Snell in 1969 (Charity no. 267410), having previously held the role of Chairman for 6 years from 2017.

-Associations
+Books

-Laughton founded the Penny Farthing Club in 2013 and has been club secretary since its creation.
+In October 2023 Laughton published Adventureholic: Extraordinary Journeys on Seven Continents by Land, Sea and Air telling the stories of Neil's most unforgettable and daring expeditions.